outcrawl/site/data/articles/2020-10-02-why-idempotent-microservices/index.md

 Observability is important.
 Whether we're using centralized logging or tracing, logs should be interpreted with retries in mind.
 Log lines are correlated by using a unique request ID.
-Retries can propagate through downstream services and cause duplicate logs within a single request&mdash;and consequently harder to parse.
+Retries can propagate through upstream services and cause duplicate logs within a single request&mdash;and consequently harder to parse.

 Similarly, analytics and metrics can contain duplicate records.
 Retries should be properly considered for all pieces of infrastructure.